ClaudioVR/Year-Fact-App/README.md

 # Year Fact App

+NB: due to the numbers-api-website I make the api request to not having HTTPS, the app does not work whilst hosted on GitHub.
+You can still view it by clicking on the link below.
+.
+.
+.
+.

 A fun fact finding app.
 Enter any year, (be it negative or in the future) and get a fun fact.

 Built using Fetch API.